 Participants with plans using OmniDC can execute transfers between funds within the plan by accessing the BPAS voice response unit (VRU) or over the Internet.
 The VRU and web portal provide additional means for participants and plan sponsors to communicate transactions for daily valuation plans.
-The VRU system uses Personal Identification Numbers (PIN) to control access to the system (Control 3.2).
+Transactions requested through the BPAS Voice Response Unit (VRU) and the BPAS web site can only be processed if a Participant Identification Number (PIN) is entered into the system.
+(Control 3.2).
 VRU PINs are issued by the OmniDC Unit, and letters of confirmation are sent to plan participants the first business day following any transactions executed through the system.
 The system forces participants to change their PINs upon initial login.